 We have adjusted our business hours.
 Please note the updated schedule below.

 Thursday: 11:00 a.m.–5:00 p.m.

 Sunday: 11:00 a.m.–5:00 p.m.

 Parking is limited.
 Visitor parking payments are contactless and managed through ParkMobile.
 Please visit the Stanford Transportation website for instructions and options to pay for parking.

 The Cantor Arts Center is located at the intersection of Museum Way and Lomita Drive in the heart of the arts district on the Stanford campus.

 Our distinguished outdoor art program includes figurative and abstract works in a variety of media by artists ranging from the late 19th century through the present installed all across campus.
 A campus map showing the locations of Stanford's outdoor art is available here.

 All photos must be for personal and non-commercial use.
-Wedding and portrait photography is not permitted either indoors or outside.
+Wedding, prom, and portrait photography is not permitted either indoors or outside.
 Please refer to our Museum Policies for further information.

-The Cantor Arts Center plays a leading role in the vibrant, cultural life of the Stanford campus and greater community, welcoming some 200,000 visitors a year.
-Its collections include more than 38,000 works of art, spanning 5,000 years of history and crossing continents from the Americas to Europe, and from Africa to Asia.
-The Cantor offers diverse changing exhibitions in 24 galleries, a vibrant family program, lectures, performances, art classes and special events—providing a wealth of experiences for visitors of all ages.
-But we can't do it without our members.
+The Cantor Arts Center plays a leading role in the cultural life of the Stanford campus and greater community, welcoming some 200,000 visitors a year to its 24 galleries.
+The Cantor's collections include more than 38,000 works of art, spanning 5,000 years of history and crossing continents from the Americas to Europe, and from Africa to Asia.
+Our vibrant family programs, lectures, art classes and special events will continue online until it is safe to assemble in larger groups again.
+We can't do all of this without our members.